Information on Corona

 With our behaviour, everyone of us can contribute to protecting ourselves, the elderly and people with pre-existing conditions against the coronavirus.
 The government has taken measures to contain the spread of the virus, to avoid a breakdown of the healthcare system and to mitigate the economic impact of the pandemic.
 The federal government publishes information on the current state of affairs regarding the coronavirus on various channels and in various languages.
-Here’s an overview of the most important information.
+Here’s an overview of the most important decisions and topics.

 Health and tips on conduct

 Just like previously, the following applies: Keep contact with others to a minimum wherever possible and limit yourself to a constant group of people.

 Coronavirus protective vaccine

+By getting vaccinated with the coronavirus protective vaccine, you help protect yourself, your family and the most vulnerable members of our society.
 Anyone who resides in Germany, is ordinarily resident in Germany or works in certain care facilities in Germany but does not live in Germany has the right to get the vaccine.

 The vaccines have been checked thoroughly with regards to tolerability, safety and efficacy.
 Even after vaccination, the following applies: Keeping your distance and wearing a mask is mandatory!

 All companies are obliged to offer tests twice a week to employees that do not work exclusively from home.